 Filmmaking, storytelling and time-based design are quickly becoming essential tools for today’s designers.
 There is no place better to study these traditions than Ireland; a country rich with cultural, political and social histories, and world-class creative practices.
 And best of all, each student will make their own short film, individually or collaboratively.
 What could be a better souvenir?

 European countries are bursting at the seams with history and design.
-Join Prof. Tim McNeil on a journey through England and the Netherlands for an unparalleled insight into two countries famous for their design tradition as well as their design innovation.
+Join Professor Tim McNeil on a journey through England, Scotland and the Netherlands for an unparalleled insight into countries famous for their design tradition as well as their design innovation.